 Slavery describes a relationship between people in which one person is not legally free but is treated as the legally owned property of the other.
 Slaves could be sold or exchanged in the times when it was very much in practice.
 Slave relationships have been found in many parts of the world and have sometimes been the central economic relationships of the society.
 As legal property of their owners, slaves can be forced to produce goods or services whose value remains with the owner.
-Some have considered slavery in Paul based on legal definitions while others have gravitated towards sociological definitions.
+Some have considered slavery in Pauline Epistles, based on legal definitions while others have gravitated towards sociological definitions.

+Paul and the Background of Slavery: The Status Quaestionis in New Testament Scholarship.
+John Byron.
+Over the last thirty years studies of slavery in the Pauline Epistles have tended to follow two different methodological approaches.
 While some have portrayed Greco-Roman slavery as an almost benevolent institution, others have preferred to highlight its more brutal aspects.
 This article traces the major shifts in New Testament scholarship and how these two contrasting definitions have helped to shape our understanding of Paul and slavery.
 It concludes with a brief examination of four areas that New Testament scholarship has begun to reconsider as a result of these sifting opinions about Greco-Roman slavery.

+Slavery, Emancipation, and Class Formation in Colonial and Early National New York City - Leslie M. Harris.
 This article explores the centrality of slave labor and race to the development of class relations in colonial and early national New York City.
 This article will also discuss the lengthy process of emancipation in the city and state.
 From the time of the Revolutionary War, New Yorkers debated ending slavery, but it took almost fifty years for them to eradicate the institution completely.
 The legacy of slavery limited the political and economic equality of blacks long after slavery ended in New York.

 and Suffering: Theorizing Slavery